katherinespiess/katherinespiess/README.md

-# Hi 👋, I'm Gustavo Spiess
+# Hi 👋, I'm Katherine Spiess
 #### I'm a developer focused in code quality and long term manageability of the code base.
 Vim, LaTeX, LedgerCli and terminal interfaces in general enthusiast.

 - 📫 Reach me in  [**gustavospiess@gmail.com**](mailto:gustavospiess@gmail.com)